solana-labs/solana/docs/src/paper-wallet/paper-wallet-usage.md

 solana-keygen pubkey ASK
 ```

-{% hint style="info" %}
-Note that you could potentially use different passphrases for the same seed
+> Note that you could potentially use different passphrases for the same seed phrase.
-phrase.
 Each unique passphrase will yield a different keypair.
-{% endhint %}

 The `solana-keygen` tool uses the same BIP39 standard English word list as it
 does to generate seed phrases.
 If your seed phrase was generated with another